wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==

+= 3.5.1 =
+* Fixed issue with twentyten, twentyeleven, twentytwelve themes showing up as modified in 3.5.
+* Fixed issue with wpdb->prepare throwing warnings.
+WordPress changed their code and we have now caught up.
+* Fixed issue of files containing "silence is golden" showing up as being changed with no executable content.

 = 3.4.5 =
 * Fixed security issue of being able to list wordfence's own virtual dir on some server configurations.